BideoGemu/BlackStoneBlockOnDocker/README.md

 How to do :

 - Download or copy the docker-compose.yml file and place it on your server in the directory of your choice
-- Download files from BlackStone Block server to curse forge and put all files in minecraft directory (with this docker-compose file, in directory: ./files)
+- Download files from BlackStone Block server to curse forge and put in minecraft directory (with this docker-compose file, in directory: ./files) files and directory:
+  * config/
+  * defaultconfigs/
+  * kubejs/
+  * libraries/
+  * mods/
+  * server.properties
+  * server-icon.png
 - run: `docker-compose up -d` in the directory where your docker-compose is located

 Enjoy ! :)